nilu-24/LeetDoc/README.md

 If you’re struggling with technical interview preparation, keep the grind up, be patient, take care of yourselves and maintain consistency.
 You got this!

+# Technical Details

+- Created a full-stack coding interview platform to help people practice technical interview problems in a more effective way.

+- Implemented a RESTful Flask API backend to scrape all 2,300+ LeetCode questions using Beautiful Soup (bs4).

+- Built a timer, drawing-pad and code compiler supporting 5 languages with React.js and a Node.js REST API (later used Piston API).